bloominstituteoftechnology/ds_code_along_unit_2/README.md

-# Learner Facing Code-Along Repo
+# Learner Facing Code-Along Repo for DS Unit 2

-This repo contain the following information for each code-along:
+This repo contain the following information for each code-along in DS Unit 2:

 - **data**: The datasets used in the Code-Along
 - **starter_notebook**: Colab Notebook used for the Code-Along without the solutions